khalladay/khalladay.github.com/_posts/2017-04-11-GBA-By-Example-3.md

 categories:
 - blog
 - tutorial
+- gba
 tags:
 - <span style="background-color:#DD6655;"><font color="white">&nbsp;&nbsp;GBA&nbsp;&nbsp;</font></span>
 ---

+(Note: This is Part 3 of my GBA by Example series.
+A list of my other GBA tutorials can be found [here](http://kylehalladay.com/gba.html))

 It's Tuesday, which means it's the arbitrary day of the week I chose to post GBA stuff!